padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 | *Fig. 2.
 Left: unclassified Sentinel-2 imagery and Right: CART classificed image.
 Farmland is light-green; forest is dark-green, water is blue, burnt-land is purple, cleared-land is pink, and mines is magenta *|

+ This is a subjective assessment of the performance of the model, so it is not expected that the intrepretations of results would be the same for every participant.